Check out the new 2025 Lives of the Saints Calendar - Now shipping!

 Saint Nina retreated to the Bodbe Monastery in the Kakheti region, where she spent her last days in prayer and solitude, eventually reposing in the Lord around 338 or 340 AD.
 She was buried at the monastery, which has since become a significant pilgrimage site for Georgian Orthodox Christians.

 The Georgian Orthodox Church commemorates Saint Nina on January 14 (January 27 in the Gregorian calendar) every year.
 Her impact on Georgian culture, spirituality, and history is monumental.
-She's not just a saint; she is considered the "mother" of Georgian Christianity.
+She's not just a saint; she is considered the "mother" of Georgian Christianity and is venerated in the St Nina Orthodox Church.

 04